Chiropractic

 Title: Spinal Adjustments are Safe in the Presence of Herniated disc with the Absence of Cord Compression

-Introduction: A 30 year old male patient presented to the office on 1/8/14 with injuries from a motor vehicle accident.
+Introduction: A 30-year-old male patient presented to the office on 1/8/14 with injuries from a motor vehicle accident.
 The motor vehicle accident had occurred 3 weeks prior to his first visit.
 The patient was the restrained front seat passenger.
-The car he was travelling in struck another car and the patient’s car was flipped over onto its roof.
-While the car remained on its roof the patient was able to crawl out and awaited medical attention.
-The patient was taken by ambulance to the hospital where he was examined and testing was ordered.
+The car he was traveling in struck another car, and the patient’s car was flipped over onto its roof.
+While the car remained on its roof, the patient was able to crawl out and awaited medical attention.
+An ambulance transported the patient to the hospital, where doctors examined him and ordered necessary tests.
 The patient had multiple CT scans of the head and X-rays of the cervical and lumbar.
-The CT of the head revealed a nasal fracture and the patient underwent immediate surgery to repair his broken nose.
+The CT of the head revealed a nasal fracture, and the patient underwent immediate surgery to repair his broken nose.

 Safe and Effective Chiropractic Adjustment Study

 History: The patient denied any prior history of neck or back pain.
-No reported prior injuries or traumas.
+The patient did not disclose any past injuries or traumas.

 Range of Motion: